 Main Earning Member Frequency % of Total

 1 2 3

 Respondent 8 12.3

 Husband 39 60.0

 Father 3 4.6

 Respondent + Husband 15 23.1

 Total 65 100.0

-0 5110
+Figure 6: Distribution of Respondents by Main Earning Member of their Family

-Figure-6: Distribution of Respondents by Main Earning Member of their Family Present Occupation of the Respondents
+Present Occupation of the Respondents

 Women entrepreneurs are distributed into five sectors such as trade, production, service, handicraft, computer/ sewing training.
 Most of the entrepreneurs are related with production.
-The table 7 shown that 61.5% respondents belong to the production sector, 9.2% are trade sector, 7.7% and 29.2% are related to service and handicraft.
+Table 7 demonstrates that 61.5% respondents belong to the production sector, 9.2% to the trade sector, 7.7% and 29.2% are related to service and handicraft respectively.